xuchen66/sphinx-emdocs/source/adding-scale-bar.rst

 This script captures the pixel size from the header and generates a scale bar based on that pixel size.

 The other parameters to edit is scale_length, scale_label and scale_label_offset.
 The length is in nanometers and the offset is used to center the scalebar label.
 Adjust this value to center the label.
-Additionally, scale_x2 defines the right-most position of the scale-bar.
+Alternatively, set the scalebar_label_offset to 0 to left-justify the label.
+The scale_x2 parameter defines the right-most position of the scale-bar.
 The current value of 2750 works well for K3 micrographs binned 2x.
 For K2 data or other cameras, you may need to reduce this value so that it is within the bounds of the bin2 image.
 Adjust y_anchor and y_text to position the scalebar and label respectively.
 The options for the header are shown below.

 ::